The Role Quality Plays in Medical Device Creation

 Complete Submission Documentation

-Now's the time to execute, gather, organize and submit the required documentation.
+Now's the time to execute, gather, organize and submit that documentation.
 Once everything is submitted, there's a bit of a waiting game before there's more to do on that front.
 But that doesn't mean there's nothing to do!
 It's a great time to qualify any contract manufacturers, create detailed manufacturing instructions, perform process validation, and finish building out your Quality Management System.

 The Commercialization Phase: Quality as a Continuous Process